amitfin/patch/README.md

 - `destination`: the local directory with the file to be patched.
 - `patch`: the directory containing the file with the change.

-All files must exist (e.g. `base/name`, etc') inside the Home Assistant core environment.
+All files must exist (e.g. `base/name`, etc') inside the Home Assistant Core environment.
 It’s convenient to mount `base` and `patch` directories as [network shares](https://www.home-assistant.io/common-tasks/os#network-storage).

 ## Install
 HACS is the preferred and easier way to install the component, and can be done by using this My button: